Scaling and spatial intermittency of thermal dissipation in turbulent convection: Introduction

-To better understand the effects of walls, we need to study the behavior of thermal dissipation separately in the boundary layers and in the bulk. \citet{Emran:JFM2008} studied the small scale statistics of thermal dissipation rate for moderate Pr convection. \citet{Verzicco:JFM2003}, and \citet{Zhang:JFM2017} computed the thermal dissipation rate separately in the bulk and in the boundary layers for moderate Pr and found the boundary layer dissipation to dominate.
-In this paper, we will conduct a detailed analysis of these quantities for not only moderate Pr but also for large Pr convection.
+To better understand the effects of walls, we need to study the behavior of thermal dissipation separately in the boundary layers and in the bulk.
+It is generally believed that dissipation (thermal or viscous) occurs predominantly in the boundary layers~\cite{Baburaj:JFM2005,Baburaj:JFM2005a}.
+However, phenomenological arguments and numerical results presented by \citet{Verma:NJP2017} imply that significant dissipation occurs also at large scales, i.e., in the bulk.
+Motivated by this, Bhattacharya \textit{et al}.~\cite{Bhattacharya:PF2018} computed the viscous dissipation rate separately in the bulk and in the boundary layers for moderate Pr.
+Interestingly, they found the bulk dissipation to be greater, albeit marginally, than the boundary layer dissipation.
+On the other hand, the thermal dissipation for moderate Pr convection was shown to be dominant in the boundary layers; refer to Verzicco and Camussi~\cite{Verzicco:JFM2003} and \citet{Zhang:JFM2017}.

+In this paper, we conduct a more detailed analysis of thermal dissipation rate in the bulk and boundary layers for not only moderate Pr but also for large Pr convection.
 Note that the statistics of thermal dissipation for large Pr are less explored in literature.
-We will compare and quantify the total and average thermal dissipation rates in the bulk and in the boundary layers using scaling arguments and numerical simulations.
-We will also examine the probability distribution functions of the thermal dissipation in the bulk and in the boundary layers.
+We compare and quantify the total and average thermal dissipation rates in the bulk and in the boundary layers using scaling arguments and numerical simulations.
+We also examine the probability distribution functions of the thermal dissipation in these regions.
 Our analysis is similar to that conducted by \citet{Bhattacharya:PF2018} on viscous dissipation rate.

 The outline of the paper is as follows.
 In Sec.~\ref{sec:Equations}, we present the governing equations of RBC along with their nondimensionalization.
 We discuss the numerical method in Sec.~\ref{sec:Numerics}.
 In Sec.~\ref{sec:Numerical_Results}, we compute the thermal boundary layer thickness and present scaling arguments for the thermal dissipation rate in the bulk and in the boundary layers.
 We verify these scaling relations using our numerical results.
 We also study the spatial intermittency of thermal dissipation rate.
 Finally, we conclude in Sec.~\ref{sec:conclusion}.